WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 [Object Capabilities](https://w3c-ccg.github.io/ocap-ld/)
 enable new types of smarter access control to your information.

-The concept covered in this document can be expressed by a simple analogy.
+While the technologies listed above may seem daunting to understand, the concept is easily understandable through the following analogy.
-Imagine that you have invited a couple to visit for the weekend and offer them the spare room in your home.
+Imagine that you have invited friends to visit for the weekend and offer them the spare room in your home.
 You only have one key and you give it to them to come and go as they please.
-In technical terms, you have just provided an object capability, the key to your home, to them.
-You know what this key opens (the front door) and doesn't open (the locked safe in your room).
-You know that they can use the key now, and that they won't be able to use the key after they return it to you.
-The couple is free to hand the key off between each other without asking for your permission.
+In technical terms, you have just given them an object capability, which is the key to your home.
+You instinctively know a number of things about this key:

+1. Authority - you know what this key opens (the front door) and doesn't open (the locked safe in your room).
+2. Restrictions - You know that they can use the key now, and that they won't be able to use the key after they return it to you.
+3. Delegation - The couple is free to hand the key off between each other without asking for your permission.

+The analogy above is exactly how we protect the most important parts of our property be it access to a bank vault or use of our personal vehicles.
-The analogy above is very close to the way many of us would like to provide access to our personal and corporate data.
+It is also very close to the way many of us would like to provide access to our personal and corporate data.
 The problem is that there are technologies that do some of the things above well while failing miserably at protecting our data in other ways.
 While this paper is not intended to go